Last Updated: May 2, 2022

 6. Help Your Community Plan Ahead

 Many Americans rely on their neighbors and the community after a disaster, but there are also many ways you can help before a hurricane approaches.
 Learn about all the different actions you can take to prepare and recover from the hazards associated with hurricanes.
-Start the conversation now with these Neighbor Helping Neighbor strategies, and remember you may need to adjust your preparedness plans based on the latest health and safety guidelines from the CDC and your local officials.
+Start the conversation now with these Neighbor Helping Neighbor strategies.

 7. Complete Your Written Plan & Business Continuity Plan